UPDATED October 2018 with anti-cyberbullying feature and price changes. This review was originally published on Jan. 5, 2018.

-The Box also goes head-to-head with the $200 BullGuard Dojo and the $250 Cujo, two network security appliances that don't have Wi-Fi capabilities and don't come with antivirus software.
-We're in the process of testing those products.
+The Box also goes head-to-head with the $200 BullGuard Dojo and the $200 Cujo, two network security appliances that don't have Wi-Fi capabilities and don't come with antivirus software.

-In an upcoming update to its Total Security antivirus software, Bitdefender plans to add a virtual private network (VPN) client and service that will include 200 MB of data per day for free.
-As Total Security subscribers, Box owners will receive this as well.
-You'll have to pay for unlimited VPN data.
-The client software will work on PCs, Macs, and Android and iOS devices, and the service will have servers in 25 countries.
+With its Total Security antivirus software, Bitdefender has added a virtual private network (VPN) client and service that includes 200 MB of data per day for free.
+As Total Security subscribers, Box owners receive this as well.
+You'll have to pay $7 per month or $40 per year for unlimited VPN data.
+The client software works on PCs, Macs, and Android and iOS devices, and the service has servers in 25 countries.

 Wi-Fi Spec: AC1900